 Erected 1987 by State Department of Parks and Recreation in cooperation with the Del Norte County Historical Society.
 (Marker Number 951.)

 Location.
 41° 44.652′ N, 124° 12.184′ W. Marker is in Crescent City, California, in Del Norte County.
 Marker can be reached from Lighthouse Way.
-Marker is affixed to the exterior south-facing wall of the lighthouse shed, located on Battery Point Island adjacent to the lighthouse.
-To see this marker you must visit the lighthouse site.
-Visits to the Battery Point Lighthouse and Island are only possible at low tide.
-Touch for map Touch for directions.
+Marker is affixed Touch for map.
+Marker is in this post office area: Crescent City CA 95531, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Dedication to Henry Sause, Jr. (approx. 0.4 miles away); Remembering Billy Boone (approx. half a mile away); S.S.
 Emidio (approx. 0.6 miles away); Brother Jonathan Cemetery (approx. 0.7 miles away); Crescent City Tsunami, 1964 (approx. ¾ mile away); The Metcalf Grove (approx. 4.1 miles away); Simpson-Reed Discovery Trail (approx. 6.7 miles away); Simpson-Reed Grove (approx. 6.7 miles away).
 Touch for a list and map of all markers in Crescent City.

 1. Battery Point Lighthouse.